The Must-Dos in Turangi: The Gateway to the Tongariro National Park

 1. Hike the Tongariro Crossing

 Just 20 minutes drive from the Tongariro Crossing, Turangi is a fantastic base for doing New Zealand’s most popular day hike.
 Hike 19km through dramatic volcanic landscapes complete with steaming vents, volcanic cones, red craters and emerald-coloured lakes.
 Sounds like your sort of adventure?
-Book your Tongariro Crossing transport from Turangi with Active Outdoor Adventures.

-Check out how to do this hike over at Tongariro Crossing Accommodation and Transport: A Practical Guide.
+Plus, check out how to do this hike over at Tongariro Crossing Accommodation and Transport: A Practical Guide.

-2. Check out the birthplace of the Haka
+2. Check Out the Birthplace of the Haka

-3. Check out the Tongariro National Trout Centre
+3. Check Out the Tongariro National Trout Centre

-If you’re a wildlife nut or happen to have a fascination for trout, then don’t miss the Tongariro National Trout Centre!
-Not only can you see trout in all shapes and sizes at the hatchery, but the Trout Centre also holds an aquarium of native freshwater fish and even a blue duck (whio) enclosure as part of local conservation efforts.
-Short bush walks also host an array of native birds along with views across the Tongariro River.
+If you’re a wildlife nut or happen to have a fascination for trout, then don’t miss the Tongariro National Trout Centre.
+Not only can you see trout in all shapes and sizes at the hatchery but the Trout Centre also holds an aquarium of native freshwater fish and even a blue duck (whio) enclosure as part of local conservation efforts.
+Short bushwalks also host an array of native birds along with views across the Tongariro River.

-4. fish in the Trout fishing capital!
+4. Experience Fishing in the Trout Fishing Capital!

 They say Turangi is the “Trout Fishing Capital of the World” and for good reason!
 The Tongariro River is a world-class fishing river where the population of rainbow trout leave the waters of Lake Taupo every year to spawn in.
 Whether you want to try fly-fishing in the Tongariro River or join a fishing charter on Lake Taupo, you’ll quickly see why the Turangi locals are “hooked” on trout fishing.
-A great place to start with planning your fishing experience is with the local fishing lodges like Tongariro LodgeÂ or hire a fly-fishing guide.
+A great place to start with planning your fishing experience is with the local fishing lodges like Tongariro Lodge or hire a fly-fishing guide.

 Location: Tongariro River.
 Look out for fishing access signs along the Tongariro River Trail.
 You must hold a Taupo District Fishing License to fish in the river.
 See What You Need to Know About Fishing in New Zealand for more information.

-5. Walk around Lake Rotopounamu
+5. Walk Around Lake Rotopounamu

 Walk in the magnificent forest of Lake Rotopounamu to the sounds of birds and the views of this crater lake.
 Rotopounamu means “Lake Greenstone” in Maori and you’ll see why when you lay your eyes on the beautiful green hues of the water.
-The 2-hour loop walk around the lake takes you through forest to three beaches alongside the lake.
+The 2-hour loop walk around the lake takes you through lush forest to three beaches alongside the lake.
 Find more walks in the area in the 12 Turangi Walks You Can’t Miss.

-6. Bike the Tongariro River Trail
+6. Hike or Bike the Tongariro River Trail

 Location: While there are several access points to the trail, the most popular place to start is from the Tongariro River Bridge on State Highway 1.